echosonusharma/kata-machina/README.md

 - `gen` - generates a new dir with a list of dsa files with their starter code.
 - `clean` - removes last created dsa dir or you can pass arg -all to remove all generated dsa dir.
-- `test` - by default it will run the test for the latest generated dsa dir created or you can pass the dir name for which you want to run the tests for.